shashvat1965/settle_sphere_mobile/README.md

 This is the official repository of the mobile app of Settle Sphere.
 Settle Sphere is an app that can be used to split and clear bills among friends.

 This dApp is only fully functional on Android.
+[Download Here](https://drive.google.com/file/d/1_LxPjS462NksnU9FZ8EJ34IqeGyiHeaz/view?usp=drive_link)

 ## Features of the App
 - Allows user to create an account by connecting to their Solana Wallet